eslint/eslint/README.md

 [Discord](https://eslint.org/chat) |
 [Mastodon](https://fosstodon.org/@eslint)

-ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
-In many ways, it is similar to JSLint and JSHint with a few exceptions:
+ESLint is a powerful tool for identifying and reporting patterns in ECMAScript/JavaScript code.
+It stands out from alternatives like JSLint and JSHint due to its use of [Espree](https://github.com/eslint/espree) for JavaScript parsing, reliance on an Abstract Syntax Tree (AST) to evaluate code patterns, and complete pluggability—every rule is a plugin, and you can add more at runtime.

 * ESLint uses [Espree](https://github.com/eslint/espree) for JavaScript parsing.
 * ESLint uses an AST to evaluate patterns in code.